 - Keep pace with contemporary developments in China

 Many outstanding speakers had graced the China-Quotient Student Forums and shared their experiences working and living in China.
-They include Mr Lim Swee Say, Minister, Prime Minister’s Office and Business China Board Adviser; Mrs Josephine Teo, Senior Minister of State for Finance and Transport, and Business China Board Member; Mr Lee Yi Shyan, Senior Minister of State for Trade and Industry & National Development, and Business China Board Member and Mr Lim Ming Yan, President and Group CEO of CapitaLand Group, and Business China Board Member.
+They include Mr Lim Swee Say, Minister for Manpower; Mrs Josephine Teo, Minister, Prime Minister's Office & Second Minister for Manpower & Second Minister for Home Affairs, and Business China Board Director; Mr Lee Yi Shyan, Chairman, Business China and Mr Lim Ming Yan, President and Group CEO of CapitaLand Group, and Business China Board Director.